Unit 5 · Culminating Projects

 How to Use These Projects

-Standards: 6.G.1 — Find the area of right triangles, other triangles, special quadrilaterals, and polygons by composing into rectangles or decomposing into triangles and other shapes.
+Standards: 6.GR.1 — Find the area of right triangles, other triangles, special quadrilaterals, and polygons by composing into rectangles or decomposing into triangles and other shapes.
+Version B also touches 6.GR.4 (represent 3-D figures using nets and find surface area) through its wall paint-coverage work.
 Apply these techniques in the context of solving real-world and mathematical problems.

 Both versions are parallel.
-They assess the same area formulas through different real-world contexts, so you can assign Version A and Version B to different students and grade on the same rubric (built into each project).
+Both start from a rectangular floor area and apply area/coverage skills in a different real-world context, so you can assign Version A and Version B to different students and grade on the same style of rubric (built into each project).
 Great for choice boards, make-up work, or A/B class sections.

-Key formulas covered: Parallelogram — b × h; Triangle — ½ × b × h; Trapezoid — ½ × (b1 + b2) × h; Composite — sum of decomposed parts.
-Version B also introduces ceiling rounding (Math.ceil) for paint cans as a real-world application of why you "round up" in some contexts.
+Key formulas covered: Rectangle / parallelogram — length × width (b × h); Triangle — ½ × b × h; Wall surface coverage — 2 × (L + W) × height, minus window and door openings.
+Version B also introduces ceiling rounding (Math.ceil) for whole gallons of paint (1 gallon ≈ 350 sq ft) as a real-world application of why you "round up" in some contexts.

 Answer key: Open the teacher answer key for both versions.